Skip to main content

 • Disk Space discovery gets the ASPs (Auxiliary Storage Pools) of the machine capacity and space used, and stores the disk information as mount points attached to the device.

-• Discover Lines of Code gets the total lines of code, including system files and user files.
+• The Discover Lines of Code options gets the total lines of code, including system files and user files.
 This information is stored in the extra fields DOQL view in Device42.
-Note that this can increase discovery time depending on the number of lines of code.
+This may however increase discovery time depending on the number of lines of code.

 • Improved service port collection matches services to specific jobs on the machine.